shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/build-an-html5-xandr-creative-in-adobe-edge.md

 ---
-title: Build an HTML5 Xandr Creative in Adobe Edge
+title: Industry Reference - Build an HTML5 Xandr Creative in Adobe Edge
 description: In this article, learn step-by-step instructions about how to build an HTML5 Xandr creative in Adobe Edge. ms.date: 10/28/2023 ms.custom: industry-reference
 ---

-# Build an HTML5 Xandr creative in Adobe Edge
+# Industry Reference - Build an HTML5 Xandr creative in Adobe Edge

 This guide explains how to use Adobe Edge to build HTML5 creatives that will properly track clicks in Xandr.
 It assumes that you are familiar using Adobe Edge to build creatives.